-Where Are We In The COVID-19 Vaccine Race?
+Where Are We in the Covid-19 Vaccine Race?

 WHAT HAPPENS IN THE TRIALS?

-The companies typically test their vaccines against a placebo – typically saline solution – in healthy volunteers to see if the rate of COVID-19 infection among those who got the vaccine is significantly lower than in those who received the dummy shot.
+The companies usually test their vaccines against a placebo – typically saline solution – in healthy volunteers to see whether the rate of COVID-19 infection among those who got the vaccine is significantly lower than in those who received the dummy shot.

 HOW ARE VOLUNTEERS INFECTED?